yugr/rust-slides/features/cons/panics/analysis.md

     * off by default, enabled via `-enable-split-machine-functions -mfs-split-ehcode`
     * outlines only landing pads (not explicit panics, needs PGO for them)
   - (there is also MachineOutliner but it outlines repeated, not cold, code)
+  - (there is also `BasicBlockSections` pass which can be enabled with `-basic-block-sections` and also outlines EH blocks but it seems to be equivalent to Splitter)

 ## Measurements